fhhagenberg-sqe-esd-ws23/elevator-mqtt-team-d/README.md

 ## Installation

 1. Download the latest release in the Releases section of Repository.
-2. Unpack the .jar file from the zip
+2. Unpack the .jar and .properties files from the zip
-3. Download properties file from repo
 3. Before launching the Elevator Controller, ensure that the Elevator Simulator is already started and running.
 4. Open a command console or terminal window.
 5. Navigate to the folder where you extracted the .jar file.